Today's conversation with Andrea Mclean is poetic and rooted in the idea of art and creativity being a heartfelt journey.

 More info on William Blake’s Jerusalem, which Andrea read’s to us from:

-To view Perienne's artwork and find out about the Creativity Cafe membership; an online space with community, accountability and art sessions for creatives, visit her website.
+To view Perienne's artwork and find out about the Creativity Cafe membership; an online space with community, accountability and art sessions for creatives, see the links below.